rbbpark/udemy-ts-react/README.md

 # TypeScript React Monorepo

-This is a monorepo containing multiple TypeScript React projects built with Vite.
+This is a monorepo containing multiple TypeScript React projects built with Vite for "React & TypeScript - The Practical Guide".

 ## Project Structure